nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * **Command Words**
   * Command words and prefixes are case-sensitive.<br/>
   e.g. `eXit` will not be accepted as the `exit` command.
-  * Only the last occurrence of a repeated prefix input will be taken. e.g. `edit 1 nm/Jonathan nm/Ethan nm/Alice` is the same as `edit 1 nm/Alice`.
+  * Only the last occurrence of a repeated prefix input will be taken.<br/>
+  e.g. `edit 1 nm/Jonathan nm/Ethan nm/Alice` is the same as `edit 1 nm/Alice`.

 * **Parameters**
   * Words in `UPPER_CASE` refers to input from the user.<br/>
   e.g. For the `viewClass` command, the command format is `viewClass CLASS`.<br/>
   `CLASS` refers to the user input which can be `viewClass 17S68`.
-  * Parameters can be written in any order.<br/>
+  * Parameters with a prefix can be written in any order.<br/>
   e.g. `edit 1 nm/Jack id/111A` is the same as `edit 1 id/111A nm/Jack`.
   * Additional parameters for commands that do not require parameters will be ignored.<br/>
   e.g. `exit hello123` will be accepted as the `exit` command.